fleetdm/fleet/handbook/business-operations/README.md

 ## Security

+Security policies are best when they're alive, in context in how an organization operates.
+Fleeties carry Yubikeys, and change control of policies and access control is driven primarily through GitOps and SSO.

-Here are a few resources about Fleet's security policies and best practices.
+Here are a few different entry points for a tour of Fleet's security policies and best practices:
 1. [Security policies](https://fleetdm.com/handbook/security/security-policies#security-policies)
 2. [Human resources security policy](https://fleetdm.com/handbook/security/security-policies#human-resources-security-policy)
 3. [Account recovery process](https://fleetdm.com/handbook/security#account-recovery-process)